We are EEOICPA, RECA, and FECA Impairment Specialists

 The Energy Employees Occupational Illness Compensation Program Act (EEOICPA) was enacted by Congress in 2000 to compensate qualified individuals for health impairments they suffered as a result of their employment.

 Radiation Exposure Compensation Act, established in 1990, provides additional compensation for a subset of workers.
-Learn more about RECA and determine if you qualify for these compensation benefits.

 Impairment ratings can be conducted by phone or in person using your most recent medical records.
 Under EEOICPA and RECA for each 1% of impairment, $2,500 is awarded.
 Under FECA, payment is determined by a formula that takes into account several factors.
-Learn more about impairment ratings.

 We are inspired by the dedication of all federal employees and contractors in the support of our nation.
 Allow us to help you get the most out of your EEOICPA, RECA, and FECA impairment compensation benefits.